How to use Firebird with PHP?

 Here's a short HOWTO for PHP4 and PHP5.
 If you run Debian or Ubuntu and PHP5, read FAQ #234.

 The simplest way of adding Firebird support is adding the interbase module to an existing PHP installation.
-On Windows it's a matter of simply unpacking the .zip package and extracting the PHP_INTERBASE.DLL extension, or choosing the Interbase package while installing from setup.exe installer.
-Please note that in the latter case, the installer also installs old gds32.dll from InterBase 6.0, which you need to delete manually and replace with Firebird's fbclient.dll (just rename it to gds32.dll).
+On Windows it's a matter of simply unpacking the PHP .zip package and extracting the PHP_INTERBASE.DLL extension, or choosing the Interbase package while installing from setup.exe installer.
+Please note that in the latter case, the installer might also install the old gds32.dll from InterBase 6.0, which you need to delete manually and replace with Firebird's fbclient.dll (just rename it to gds32.dll).
 On Linux, you need to compile the interbase.so module.
 It is done like this:

 1. install php-devel package (needed for phpize.
 If you already have phpize command, you don't need it)